open-webui/mcpo/README.md

 }
 ```

+> **Note**: Avoid setting `scope`, `authorization_endpoint`, or `token_endpoint` in the config.
+These are automatically discovered from the server's OAuth metadata during the dynamic registration flow.

 On first connection, mcpo will:
+1. Perform dynamic client registration (if supported)
-1. Open your browser for authorization
+2. Open your browser for authorization
-2. Capture the OAuth callback automatically
+3. Capture the OAuth callback automatically
-3. Store tokens securely (in `~/.mcpo/tokens/` for file storage)
+4. Store tokens securely (in `~/.mcpo/tokens/` for file storage)
-4. Use tokens for all subsequent requests
+5. Use tokens for all subsequent requests

 OAuth is supported for `streamable-http` server types.
 See [OAUTH_GUIDE.md](OAUTH_GUIDE.md) for detailed documentation.